 This tutorial shows you how to cut fabric to update your lamps with drum shades rather than using the old, outdated ones.

-15. DIY Wire Baskets For and Industrial Look
+15. DIY Wire Baskets For an Industrial Look

-This light fixture was stripped of its brass trimmings, painted, and updated with wire baskets to create a more industrial look.via Southern Revivals
+This light fixture was stripped of its brass trimmings, painted, and updated with wire baskets to create a more industrial look.Wire basket type lamp shade, an industrial lookvia Southern Revivals

-For those plain-looking glass covers and shades, break out your glass painting kit and give them a fresh look.
-Just remember that too much paint over the glass will cast a shadow over the room, as such, make sure to have a light touch with your paint.
+For those plain-looking glass covers and shades, break out your glass painting kit and give your fixtures a fresh look.
+Just remember that too much paint over the glass will cast a shadow over the room–so make sure to have a light touch with your paint!

-Did you like these light fixture makeovers, check out these 3-Minute DIY Nursery Lights.
-They’re gorgeous.
+Did you like these light fixture makeovers?
+Check out 3-Minute DIY Nursery Lights– they’re gorgeous!